gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-13-automatically-classifying-the-content-of-sound-files-using-ml.md

 find . -iname "*.wav" -exec parallel python3 classify.py {} ::: {} \+
 ```

-As I type my computer is making short order of the task, whilst remaining perfectly responsive, and a little warm.
+As I type my computer is making short order of the task, whilst remaining perfectly responsive, if a little warm.
 Final speed for me is one sound every ~0.85 seconds.

 ## Python Script